Future of balancing services

 Phase 1 frequency response auction trial

-The most recent addition is the contractual documentation for Phase 1 of the frequency response auction trial.
+- Contractual documentation for Phase 1 of the frequency response auction trial.
 Available in the zip folder you will find the contractual documents, in addition to a brief slide pack explaining the purpose of each document.
-We are trialing a new approach with the contracts for the frequency response auction trial, so whilst there are a number of new documents to familiarise yourself with, the intention is to streamline the contracting process.
+We are trialling a new approach with the contracts for the frequency response auction trial, so whilst there are a number of new documents to familiarise yourself with, the intention is to streamline the contracting process.
 If this approach is successful, a number of these documents will apply across multiple balancing services, as opposed to needing to be replicated and amended per service.

 Future of Frequency Response publication